-This Standard sets out the principles and requirements for stays on early termination rights and resolution moratoria on contracts of designated institutions in resolution that must be complied with by all designated institutions, in line with sound principles, practices and processes for the orderly resolution of a designated institution.
+This Standard sets out the principles and requirements for stays on early termination rights and resolution moratoria on contracts of designated institutions in resolution, that must be complied with by all designated institutions, in line with sound principles, practices and processes for the orderly resolution of designated institutions.

-This Standard provides for the adoption of contractual recognition in certain types of contracts that are governed by foreign law and gives effect to the objective(s) and requirements of the Financial Sector Regulation Act, 2017 (Act No. 9 of 2017) as amended by the Financial Sector Laws Amendment Act, 2021 (Act No. 23 of 2021) relating to stays on early termination rights and resolution moratoria on contracts of designated institutions in resolution.
+This Standard provides for the adoption of contractual recognition in specified types of contracts that are governed by foreign law and gives effect to the objective(s) and requirements of the Financial Sector Regulation Act, 2017 as amended by the Financial Sector Laws Amendment Act, 2021 relating to stays on early termination rights and resolution moratoria on contracts of designated institutions in resolution.

-1. Commencement 2
+١. Commencement ∠

 2. Legislative authority 2

 3. Definitions and interpretation 2

-4. Roles and responsibilities 4
+4. Roles and responsibilities 3

-5. Application 4
+5. Application 3

-6. Contractual recognition in contracts governed by foreign law 6
+6. Contractual recognition in contracts governed by foreign law 5

-7. Contractual recognition requirements 6
+7. Contractual recognition requirements 5

-8. Governance requirements 7
+8. Governance requirements 6

-9. General compliance requirements 8
+9. General compliance requirements 7

-10. Reporting requirements 9
+10 Reporting requirements 7